 BIO-ACCUMULATION POTENTIAL: This product has not been tested for bio-accumulation potential.

-ECOTOXICITY: Harmful to aquatic organisms, may cause long-term adverse effects in the aquatic environment.
+No information is available for components.

+ECOTOXICITY: This product has not been tested for aquatic or animal toxicity.
 All releases to terrestrial, atmospheric and aquatic environments should be avoided.
-Additional aquatic toxicity information is available for components of this product as follows: PROPRIETARY HYDROXYPHENYL BENZOTRIAZOLE DERIVATIVE:
+The following aquatic toxicity data are available for components of this product, as follows:

+PROPRIETARY GLYCOL MONOBUTYL ETHER: